Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Results

 \subsubsection{Clustering of Promoter Activity Profiles}

 The inferred latent functions for each gene model the pol-II activity adjacent to the promoter.
 Clustering these profiles and examining the average profiles of each cluster allows us to visualise the general trends and also classify genes according to the immediacy and nature of the response.
-This provides an alternative to clustering mRNA profiles.
+This provides an alternative to clustering based on mRNA abundance data (from microarray or RNA-Seq experiments) which is regulated both by mRNA production and degradation processes.
 The production of mRNA may be delayed relative to the actual activation of transcription at the promoter causing genes which are actually triggered at the same time to show different rates of mRNA production.
-This could be due to their different lengths or due to the influence of processes such as pol-II pausing.
+Differences in degradation rate can also influence mRNA abundance profiles.
+It may therefore be difficult to distinguish early and delayed transcriptional regulation from mRNA abundance data.

 To classify the profiles we sample the mean of the latent function ($f(t)$ in equation \ref{eq:obs}) and use PUMA-CLUST \cite{puma_09} to cluster the genes.
 PUMA-CLUST has the advantage of taking into account the uncertainty of the latent function when clustering the profiles.
-This uncertainty is computed from the covariance function inferred for $f(t)$.
+This uncertainty is computed from the posterior covariance of $f(t)$.